Franklin Avenue Shuttle: Deterioration and renovation

 In 1981, the MTA proposed abandoning the service under the failed Program for Action.
 At the time, only 10,000 passengers used the shuttle per day, and in addition, the Franklin Avenue Line was severely deteriorated.
 It was proposed that additional B48 bus service along nearby Franklin Avenue could substitute for the line.
 During the winter, the line would often be closed because there was fear that trains would derail.
 Stations were in horrible condition; portions of the wooden platforms were sealed off because they had burned or collapsed.
 In January 1982, the line needed to close for emergency repair work because a retaining wall along the line was in danger of collapse.

-In the 1990's, the term "Ghost Train" was coined for the Shuttle due to its increasing deterioration.
+In the 1990s, the term "Ghost Train" was coined for the shuttle due to its increasing deterioration.
 It was shrunk in size to only two cars, and the Dean Street station, which only had 50 paying riders per day, was closed in 1995 due to extensive fare evasion.
-The entire line was under consideration for abandonment, and community leaders were opposed to the move.
+The entire line was under consideration for abandonment, but community leaders were opposed to the move.
 They showed up to town hall meetings, news conferences and they sat down with transit officials.
 They also formed the Committee to Save the Franklin Avenue Shuttle.
 The coalition included the Straphangers Campaign, a local church, local community boards and the New York City Environmental Justice Alliance.
 They argued that subway station repair work occurred elsewhere, while no attention was paid to the Franklin Avenue Shuttle.

 In the end they convinced the New York State Assembly to force the MTA to rebuild rather than abandon the line, and as a result most of the supporting infrastructure and stations were completely rehabilitated for 18 months, between July 1998 and October 1999 at a cost of $74 million.
 While the closure of the line started in July 1998, work began in September 1997.
 During the renovation, a temporary shuttle bus and the B48 bus replaced train service.
 The line reopened on October 18, 1999, three months ahead of schedule.